Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

 If you intend to use Cases 2 or 3b follow the next steps to configure your local poetry env.

-Thanks!
-Here's the updated **README-style section**, now specifying Python **3.9.18** as the required version:

 ---

 ## 🛠️ Setting Up the Virtual Environment (Poetry)

-To get started with the project using the existing `pyproject.toml` and `poetry.lock`, follow these steps:
+To get started using the existing `pyproject.toml` and `poetry.lock`, follow these steps:

 ### 1. Ensure Python 3.9.18 is Installed